[EuraCarCar] "Freight Before People"... Autonomous Driving's First Profits Come From Trucks

 Mars Auto Building Logistics Network with Hyundai Mobis and LX Pantos

-Autonomous driving technology is finally beginning to become a "money-making technology."
-Contrary to initial expectations that focused on robotaxis, it is long-haul freight trucks that are taking the lead.
+Autonomous driving technology is finally starting to become a "profitable technology."
+Contrary to initial expectations that focused on robotaxis, the stage is now set for large trucks transporting long-haul cargo.

-In Korea, Hanjin has launched the nation's first paid transportation service using autonomous freight trucks, while in the United States, Pepsi has deployed Level 4 autonomous trucks—with no driver in the cab—into its actual logistics network.
-Autonomous driving, which had previously been limited to technical demonstrations and government pilot projects, has now entered the stage of commercialization by transporting real cargo and generating profits.
+In South Korea, Hanjin has launched the country’s first paid transportation service using autonomous trucks, while in the United States, Pepsi has deployed Level 4 autonomous trucks with empty driver’s seats in its actual logistics network.
+Autonomous driving, which had remained at the stage of technical demonstrations and government pilot projects, has now entered the commercialization phase, transporting real cargo and generating revenue.

 Hanjin has launched South Korea's first paid transportation service using autonomous trucks.
 The photo shows the operation of a 25-ton autonomous truck.
 Photo by Hanjin

-According to the industry on July 11, Hanjin recently received government approval from the Ministry of Land, Infrastructure and Transport to offer paid autonomous freight transportation.
-The company has begun operating a 25-ton autonomous freight truck over a 118-kilometer route connecting Gunsan Port, Jeonju Delivery Terminal, and the Daejeon Mega Hub.
+According to the industry on July 11, Hanjin recently received approval from the Ministry of Land, Infrastructure and Transport for paid autonomous cargo transportation, and began operating a 25-ton autonomous truck on an approximately 118-kilometer route connecting Gunsan Port, Jeonju Delivery Terminal, and the Daejeon Mega Hub.

 The autonomous driving system was supplied by the startup RideFlux.
-While a professional safety officer is seated in the driver's seat, this marks Korea's first commercial operation where actual parcel cargo is transported and transportation fees are collected.
-As this revenue is being generated through a real logistics contract rather than a government pilot program, it is regarded as a significant turning point for the domestic autonomous driving industry.
+Although a professional safety officer is seated in the driver’s seat, this is the first commercial operation of an autonomous cargo truck in South Korea to actually transport parcels for a fare.
+Since revenue was generated through a real logistics contract, rather than a government pilot project, this is seen as a significant turning point for the domestic autonomous driving industry.

-Another major autonomous truck startup, Mars Auto, also plans to launch paid autonomous trailer transport between Busan Port and a logistics center in the third quarter of this year.
-It will start with three vehicles and expand to ten by the end of the year.
-In the long term, the company aims to establish a Korea-U.S. autonomous logistics network connecting Busan Port, the Port of Long Beach in the United States, and Hyundai Motor Georgia Metaplant.
+Another autonomous trucking startup, Mars Auto, will also launch paid autonomous trailer transport connecting Busan Port and a logistics center in the third quarter of this year.
+It plans to start with three vehicles and expand to ten vehicles by the end of the year.
+In the long term, Mars Auto is working to build a Korea-U.S. autonomous logistics network, connecting Busan Port to the Port of Long Beach in the U.S., and on to Hyundai Motor’s Georgia Metaplant.
+Mars Auto began paid autonomous transport in 2023 with partners including Emart and Lotte Global Logistics, and is currently operating a total of eight routes in Korea and three routes in the U.S.

-Mars Auto is already operating a transcontinental autonomous freight route spanning over 7,000 kilometers round-trip in the United States in partnership with LX Pantos.
-Recently, the company succeeded in reducing empty return runs by carrying Hyundai Mobis automotive parts and building materials from domestic manufacturers on round trips.
-Mars Auto aims to expand its current data collection fleet from 265 vehicles to over 1,000 by next year, with a long-term goal of operating a fleet of 10,000 vehicles in both Korea and the United States.
+In partnership with LX Pantos, Mars Auto is already operating a transcontinental autonomous cargo route in the U.S. spanning over 7,000 kilometers round trip.
+Recently, it has succeeded in reducing empty return rates by transporting Hyundai Mobis auto parts and building materials from Korean manufacturers on round trips.
+Mars Auto plans to increase its current fleet of 265 data collection vehicles to over 1,000 by next year, and aims to expand to 10,000 vehicles across Korea and the U.S. in the long term.

-No Jaekyung, Deputy CEO of Mars Auto, explained, "Unlike passenger cars, large trucks are equipped with driving assistance features in less than 1% of cases.
-In the U.S., there is significant interest in these solutions because long-haul transport often involves driving straight for 13 hours and then making a right turn, for example."
+No Jaekyung, Deputy CEO of Mars Auto, explained, "Unlike passenger cars, large trucks have an adoption rate of less than 1% for driver assistance systems.
+In the U.S., long-haul transport often involves driving straight for 13 hours before making a right turn, so there is strong interest in this kind of solution in the local market."

-The reason autonomous trucks are being commercialized first is that their economic and technical characteristics are well suited to the technology.
+The reason autonomous trucks are being commercialized first is due to their economic and technological suitability.

-Passenger vehicle autonomy must constantly interpret a wide range of variables in urban environments, such as pedestrians, bicycles, traffic signals, and construction zones.
-When an accident occurs, disputes over liability between the manufacturer and the driver often arise.
+Passenger vehicle autonomy must constantly interpret numerous variables in real time, such as urban pedestrians, cyclists, traffic signals, and construction zones.
+In the event of an accident, there are also disputes over liability between manufacturers and drivers.

-In contrast, freight transport mostly follows repeated routes along highways and arterial roads.
-The driving environment is relatively simple, making it easier to apply autonomous systems, and AI-based cruise control can reduce fuel consumption.
-The high proportion of long-distance trips also allows for higher vehicle utilization rates.
+In contrast, cargo transport mostly runs on highways and major thoroughfares with repetitive routes.
+Since the driving environment is relatively simple, it is easier to apply autonomous systems, and AI-based steady-speed driving can reduce fuel consumption.
+The high frequency of long-distance operations also means higher vehicle utilization rates.

-Most importantly, a chronic shortage of truck drivers is accelerating the adoption of autonomous driving.
-The American Trucking Associations (ATA) estimates that the U.S. is currently short about 78,000 truck drivers.
-If this trend continues, the shortage is expected to exceed 160,000 by 2031.
+Above all, the chronic shortage of truck drivers is accelerating the adoption of autonomous driving.
+The American Trucking Associations (ATA) estimates that the U.S. currently faces a shortage of about 78,000 truck drivers.
+If this trend continues, it is projected that the shortage will exceed 160,000 by 2031.

-The situation is not much different in Korea.
-According to the "2025 Freight Transport Market Survey" by the Korea Transport Institute and the Freight Welfare Foundation, the average age of small cargo truck drivers in 2025 is projected to be 65.5 years, with medium cargo truck drivers averaging 63.0 years.
-Although cargo volume continues to rise with the growth of e-commerce, the influx of younger drivers is declining, leading to a worsening labor shortage in the industry.
+The situation is much the same in South Korea.
+According to the "2025 Korean Cargo Transport Market Survey" by the Korea Transport Institute and the Cargo Welfare Foundation, the average age of small cargo truck drivers in 2025 is expected to be 65.5 years, while for medium-sized truck drivers it will be 63.0 years.
+Even as e-commerce expands and freight volumes steadily increase, the influx of younger drivers is shrinking, intensifying the industry’s manpower shortage.

-Industry experts believe that autonomous driving will supplement the shortage of drivers rather than replace existing ones.
-Autonomous driving will handle long-haul transport, while drivers will focus on tasks that require human intervention, such as loading and unloading, entering and exiting logistics centers, and responding to unexpected situations.
+The industry believes that autonomous driving will serve to supplement, rather than replace, existing drivers.
+Autonomous driving systems will handle long-haul trunk routes, while human drivers will focus on tasks that require a person, such as loading and unloading, entering and exiting logistics centers, and responding to unexpected situations.

 Autonomous driving truck operated by the autonomous driving startup Gatik.
 Gatik YouTube

-View original imageFrom Pepsi to Aurora: Global 'Robo-Truck' Competition
+View original imageFrom Pepsi to Aurora...
+The Global "Robotruck" Race

-In the United States, competition in autonomous trucks has already entered a full-fledged commercialization phase.
+In the United States, autonomous truck competition has already entered full commercialization.

-Pepsi is a leading example.
-Pepsi, in partnership with autonomous driving startup Gatik, has deployed 35 Level 4 autonomous trucks in Arizona, using them to deliver snacks and beverages from factories to warehouses and retail outlets.
-After several years of validating the technology with safety drivers on board, the company transitioned to completely unmanned operations last year.
-Pepsi reports it has operated without accidents to date, achieving an on-time delivery rate of 99%.
+One representative example is Pepsi.
+Pepsi, in collaboration with the autonomous driving startup Gatik, has deployed 35 Level 4 autonomous trucks in Arizona to transport snacks and beverages from factories to warehouses and retail stores within its actual supply chain.
+After several years of validating the technology with a safety driver on board, the company switched to fully unmanned operations last year.
+Pepsi reports that the trucks have operated without incident to date and have achieved an on-time arrival rate of 99%.

-Aurora Innovation is considered the most advanced autonomous truck company.
-Founded by developers from Google Waymo, Uber, and Tesla, Aurora began fully driverless autonomous freight service in Texas this year.
-The company is targeting the U.S. long-haul logistics market through partnerships with FedEx, Uber Freight, and Hershey, among others.
-In a three-year pilot program, Aurora covered about 280,000 miles (about 450,000 kilometers) and delivered 1,400 shipments with 100% on-time performance.
+Aurora Innovation is considered the leading autonomous trucking company.
+Founded by developers from Google Waymo, Uber, and Tesla, Aurora began fully unmanned autonomous freight services in Texas this year.
+It is targeting the long-haul U.S. logistics market through partnerships with FedEx, Uber Freight, Hershey, and others.
+Over a three-year pilot program, Aurora completed about 280,000 miles (approximately 450,000 kilometers) and delivered 1,400 shipments with a 100% on-time delivery rate.

-Automakers are also joining the race to gain an early lead in the market.
-Tesla has begun mass production of its large electric truck "Semi" and is working toward building an unmanned logistics network incorporating Full Self-Driving (FSD) technology.
-Daimler Truck, Volvo, and the Traton Group are also expanding the development of autonomous platforms and partnerships with logistics companies to capture market share.
+Automakers are also jumping into the race to secure market share.
+Tesla has started mass production of its large electric truck "Semi," and in the long term, plans to build an unmanned logistics network incorporating Full Self-Driving (FSD) technology.
+Daimler Truck, Volvo, and Traton Group are likewise expanding their development of autonomous platforms and partnerships with logistics companies to capture the market.

 Hot Picks Today